Gamification is the application of game design elements and principles in non-game contexts to motivate and engage users.

 Our learning platforms are gamification solutions through and through.
 Everything we do is meticulously designed to engage learners, from their very first login to their one-thousandth.

 As such, we’re big gamification advocates.
-Now that you know its definition and you’ve seen some examples, your next challenge is to see how you can apply it within your business.
+Now that you know the definition and you’ve seen the examples, the next challenge is applying it in your own business.
 Follow the link below to get started.

 Thank you for reading.
 Please join our mailing list for more learning insights.
 And our ‘Ultimate Guidebook to Gamification in Online Learning‘ is your one-stop-shop for all things gamification!